+During the Battle of Hong Kong, Sgt Gander earned the nickname “Black Beast” from the Japanese soldiers.
+This was in appreciation of Sgt Gander fighting Japanese soldiers in the middle of the night.
+His black fur made him virtually invisible to the naked eye and his aggressive bark and willingness to maul his enemies, caused the Japanese to believe that the Canadian's were training war beasts.
 On the night of the 19th December 1941, the Battle of Lye Mun began.
 When a Japanese grenade was thrown at a section of Canadian soldiers, Sgt Gander picked up the grenade and ran away with it.
 The explosion killed him but his actions saved the lives of seven Canadian infanteers.
 It is for these actions that Sgt Gander was posthumously awarded the Dickin Medal for Gallantry (the Victoria Cross for service animals) in 2000 and is remembered to this day.

 A war dog does not always need to be in the heat of battle to perform its duty.
 Maximus is a 7 year old Siberian Husky service dog from Petawawa, ON and an absolute inspiration for us.
 His owner, Jill McLellan, retired from the Canadian Armed Forces as a Captain (Capt) shortly after being diagnosed with Post Traumatic Stress Disorder (PTSD).
 It was at this point when Maximus became the gladiator he is today.
 Before even being trained, he knew what had to be done.

 Figure 3: Maximus honouring his fellow soldiers at the memorial near the Petawawa Royal Canadian Legion.